In this video, you find out the real causes of breast cancer. Learn about the screenings methods used today to diagnose breast cancer.

 Their bad experiences with their parents made them feel anger and resentment.
 Cancer manifests after they suppress these feelings and reach their emotional limit.

-Dr. Hamer Finds The Emotional Connection To Cancer
+Dr. Hamer Found The Emotional Connection To Cancer

 Dr. Ryke Geerd Hamer is the founder of German New Medicine.
 He discovered a connection between cancer and unresolved emotional conflicts.